About Orchard View AHS

-Orchard View Alternative High School, located in the Wappingers Central School District (WCSD), is dedicated for students who have not reached their full potential in the traditional high school setting.
+Orchard View Alternative High School is a Wappingers Central School District (WCSD) is dedicated for students who have not reached their full potential in the traditional high school setting.
 Our school provides students with a full range of courses required for high school graduation, as well as certain electives.
 Students enrolled in Orchard View are actively involved in their own education.
 Their future success in life rests on making good decisions, which is enforced through Orchard View’s positive behavior supports and interventions.
 Students have the opportunity to take control of their future in a highly structured, supportive environment.

 - Small Teacher to Student Ratio

 - Class schedule: eight (8) forty-two (41) minute academic periods.

 - There is limited food service and vending machines.

 Who can attend?

 Students attending Orchard View are in need of a non-traditional setting that is responsive to a diverse range of adolescence issues.
 Students who attend Orchard View represent a diverse population of learners with various strengths and abilities.
 Any high school student in the Wappingers Central School District who is interested in attending Orchard View should speak to their current high school counselor to learn about the application process.

 All students at Orchard View participate in Empowerment Academy.
 Through the Academy, students are able to learn various skills that encourage critical thinking, accountability, and team building.
 Our Faculty serves as advisors to all students and meets regularly throughout the school year.

 In learning Growth Mindset, our students are more willing to take academic risks which builds strength, ability, and confidence.
 Goal setting becomes a primary focus which fosters student engagement and commitment.
 Our social-emotional learning is a mandatory and integral part of our students’ education.